Bo-Lennart/dinder/docs/README.md

 ## Content

-    * The code for the form was inspired by
-    * The idea of hero image placement is inspired by
+* The idea of hero image placement with a floating description box is inspired from the CI <a href="https://github.com/Code-Institute-Org/love-running-2.0" target="_blank">Love Running Project</a>

 ## Media

 * hero image [mobile size] Home page is taken from:
 * hero image [desktop size] Home page is taken from:
 * member image - Home page is taken from:
 * hero image [mobile size] About page is taken from:
 * hero image [desktop size] About page is taken from:
 * founder image - About page is taken from:
 * hero image [mobile size] Find Match! page is taken from:
 * hero image [desktop size] Find Match! is taken from: